-Carter Country Meats was born in 2012, the brainchild of Richard and Ruthann’s sons, RC and Mark Carter.
-We are the third generation to call the Carter Ranch “home”.
+In 2012, Carter Country Meats was born, the brainchild of Richard and Ruthann’s sons, RC and Mark Carter.
+They are the third generation to call the Carter Ranch “home”.

 These days, RC and his wife, Annia continue the family tradition on the ranch.
 They are leaders in redefining regenerative food production models and are 100% committed to raising their young family in the ranching ways.
 Their lives are colored by what they value most; red dirt, food, family, and play.
 Their boys, Cam, Will, and Tru, spur their desire to provide genuinely grown food and an upbringing reminiscent of generations past.

 Mark took the unlikely path of becoming a professional snowboarder, but despite his time away, Ten Sleep is in his blood and every summer he jumps back into ranching to help the family.